The Harrogate Club: Reciprocal arrangements with other clubs

-The Harrogate Club has reciprocal arrangements with a number of clubs worldwide, these include The Sloane Club and The National Liberal Club in London, The Liverpool Athenaeum, The New Club and The Royal Scots Club in Edinburgh, The Sociedad Bilbaina in Spain, the Union International Club in Frankfurt, The Brisbane Club in Australia, The National Club in Toronto, Canada, The Cape Town Club and Rand Club in South Africa, The University Club of Chicago and The University Club of San Francisco.
+The Harrogate Club has reciprocal arrangements with a number of clubs worldwide including the Sloane Club and the National Liberal Club in London, the Bath and County Club, the Liverpool Athenaeum, The New Club and The Royal Scots Club in Edinburgh, The Sociedad Bilbaina in Spain, the Union International Club in Frankfurt, The Brisbane Club in Australia, The National Club in Toronto, Canada, The Cape Town Club and Rand Club in South Africa, The University Club of Chicago and The University Club of San Francisco.

 Visitors

 Notable visitors to The Club include Scottish physician and author, Sir Arthur Conan Doyle.
 The magazine Great British Life has suggested that J. R. R. Tolkien may have been a visitor to the club.

 The Harrogate Club in popular culture

 In September 2011 The Club appeared in an episode of Who Do You Think You Are featuring Emilia Fox, the great, great granddaughter of past member Samson Fox.